yeraassyl/whyth-ui/public/help.md

 - Share the generated link with your students to grant them access to the lesson.
 - Refer to these examples for guidance on creating lessons.

+> **Note**: The lesson is only available for 24 hours only!
+It means all the chat sessions will expire, and you can't access them.

 Example lesson topics: "Computer Science 101: variables", "Physics: thermodynamics", "Calculus: limits".

 > The platform does not offer **lesson management & progress tracking** features yet.